-- No equipment or supplies may leave the lab without the permission of the monitor. - No books may leave the lab. - Please clear all guests with the lab monitor. - Unless you have prior permission, please do not handle the projects of other class members.
+- You may remove your own kit from the lab. - No other equipment or supplies may leave the lab without the permission of the monitor. - Please clear all guests with the lab monitor. - Unless you have prior permission, please do not handle the projects of other class members (or from other classes).